 The finger trigger is solid and not too sensitive as well, with a weight load of 3.5 pounds.
 You’ll also get a solid, 4×32 scope and three 20-inch bolts to get you started.
 Lastly, this crossbow comes with a 1-year limited warranty.

-What could be improved?
-The accuracy could be much better with this crossbow.
+What could be better: The accuracy could be much better with this crossbow.
 As great as the power is on this one, if it can’t hit the target, then it’s not as fun.
 We noticed a drop-off in the accuracy at around the 40-50 yard range.

 More features: made of durable fiberglass, self-cocking system, comes with 27 aluminum arrows, spare string, and caps